biancagotaski/my-roommate-app/README.md

 ## Important!
 You should __ALWAYS__ create a new branch for new features and bug fixes, because the master branch should be used ONLY for deploys.

+## `serve -s build` or `firebase serve` or `firebase emulators:start`
+To serve the application locally and check if everything goes ok before deploying it